baverman/typetrainer/README.rst

 TODO
 ====

-* Word generator should take in action trainee errors.
 * Advanced tutor for English (will be done when I reach 250 cpm on basic level).
 * Python tutor.